AnujIITB/Credit--Card-Fraud-Detection/README.md

    • We have to look for a balance between Precision and Recall over Accuracy

    • We also have to find out the good ROC score with high TPR and low FPR in order to get the lower number of misclassifications
+  ## Results
+  Obtained highest F-1 score of 0.84 and Area Under Curve(AUC) score of 0.86 with XGBoost Classifier